jfg956/mysql-server/jfg_brain_dump.md

 ```

 Out of curiosity, I did some code archeology about this `use ...` in the slow query
-log file, it dates back from at least MySQL 3.23 and Jul 31, 2000 (I cannot date
+log file.
+It dates back from at least MySQL 3.23 and Jul 31, 2000 (I cannot date
 this exactly as the matching commit is "Import changeset").
 - https://github.com/jfg956/mysql-server/blob/f4c589ff6c653d1d2a09c26e46ead3c8a15655d8/sql/log.cc#L547